WOTU-Tech/Deepseek_Server/README.md

 ```

 ## `Step Two`
-Download deepseek-r1 model to your local.
-Please refer to the model [specification](https://ollama.com/library/deepseek-r1), and find the model best fit your hardware specification, for instance my desktop has an RTX Titan with 20GB VRAM and 64GM RAM, the 32b model best fit my need:
+Download the DeepSeek-R1 model to your local machine.
+Please refer to the model [specifications](https://ollama.com/library/deepseek-r1) to select the version that best suits your hardware configuration.
+For example, my desktop, equipped with an RTX Titan (20GB VRAM) and 64GB RAM, performs optimally with the 32b model.

 ```bash
 ollama pull deepseek-r1:32b